Jerusalem Road 21

 Jerusalem Road 21 is a road beginning at Highway 1 between Ramat Shlomo and Shu'afat northward to Beit Hanina and the Atarot Industrial Park.
-Plans call for a boulevard with two lanes in each direction.
-Construction is expected to cost NIS 112 million and was originally expected to be completed by January 2015.
-The first three sections of the road and part of the fourth section were completed in 2020.
+The highway has lanes in each direction.
+The various sections of the road completed in 2014, 2017 and 2020.

 Route

 The route begins at a new junction on Highway 1 (Yigael Yadin Boulevard) 700 m west of the Sha'ar Mizrah Junction with Highway 60.
 Traveling northward, the road includes new entrances to Ramat Shlomo and Shu'afat reaching an altitude of 810 m.

 It continues along the western slopes of Shu'afat and Beit Hanina above the valley of the Atarot Stream at an average altitudof 750 m. as far as Jerusalem Road 20.
 From there the road will proceed northward through north-west Beit Hanina, finally ending at the Atarot Industrial Park.

 Rather than through cutting and bridging to cross the many draws along the hillside, the road's alignment follows a curving route while maintaining a relatively stable grade with minimal engineering.